shivajiva101/skin_db/README.md

     secure.trusted_mods = skin_db

 then move the skin_db.sqlite file into the world folder.
+Also see https://wiki.minetest.net/Installing_Mods for more information.

-## Adding skins:
+## Adding skins

 You need 3 files before you can import a skin.
 ```